Graduate Studies in Computer Science

 Graduate Program Learning Goals:

 - Master core areas of Computer Science (MS, PhD)

 - Achieve in-depth knowledge in chosen subfield of Computer Science (PhD)

 - Obtain expertise to perform original research that advances Computer Science (PhD)

 - Demonstrate ability to communicate technical concepts and research results (MS, PhD)

 Policies, Guidelines and Forms

-All students must read this document to understand the graduate program requirements at Iowa State University.
+All students must comply with the policies and procedurs laid out in the ISU Graduate College Student Handbook.
+Read this document to understand the graduate program requirements at Iowa State University.

 Computer Science Courses